cncf/kubernetes-community-days/README.md

 * Speaker and vendor introductions as needed
 * Marketing support via social media, KubeWeekly newsletter, and CNCG blog posts
 * CNCF is happy to contribute $250 USD to each KCD starting in 2023.
 This can be used in [the CNCF store](https://store.cncf.io/) towards stickers.
 * CNCF will also provide 10 Linux Foundation certification exam vouchers (PCA, KCNA or CKA) for each KCD.
-Some past usages of these are, giving a voucher to a student volunteer, to show gratitude.
-Another idea would be to use it as raffle options within workshops.
+Some past usages of these are, 1. giving a voucher to a volunteer to show your gratitude.
+2. Use it as a raffle item within a workshop.
 * Credly badges to recognize your speakers!
 If organizer choose to offer this to their speakers, CNCF will provide a form to fill out their request.

 ### Want to host a KCD?
 Here are the first steps: